 The Golden Kappa emote is an easter egg on the Twitch platform.
 It will randomly be given to a user on Twitch for a period of time before it disappears again.
-Nobody know how or why it appears.
+Nobody knows how or why it appears.
 Kappa is often spammed in chat as a way to check for the Golden Kappa.

 Popular Kappa Variations

 Released in December 2015, this emote is generally used as a substitute for Kappa during the holiday season.

 Made after Marriage Equality Act passed, this is one of the most popular pride emotes used on Twitch.